krenalis/krenalis/doc/src/mapping.md

 └─────────────────────────────────┘
 ```

-### JSON Handling

-When working with JSON objects, if a key does not exist, it evaluates to `null`.
+Accessing a non-existent property causes a compile error.
+However, trying to access a map key or a JSON object key that doesn't exist will result in `null`.
+If the result of the map expression is `null`, but the output property cannot be `null`, the output property will be missing from the mapping result.
 For example, consider the `traits` property with the following JSON value:

 ```json
 {